 TERM-TERMINATION CHARGES

-3.0 This Agreement, and any amendments, shall become effective upon approvals pursuant to Article XIV and shall remain in full force and effect for a period of three (3) years from the Date of Initial Service referred to in Section 2.1, subject to termination pursuant to Section 14.2 of this Agreement and subject to Consumer’s right, in its sole judgment, to terminate this Agreement within its initial term if either (a) the Merger is not consummated due to the mutual agreement of the parties thereto or (b) the Merger does not occur prior to December 31, 2000 (“Term”).
+4.0 This Agreement, and any amendments, shall become effective upon approvals pursuant to Article XIV and shall remain in full force and effect for a period of three (3) years from the Date of Initial Service referred to in Section 2.1 (the "Primary Term"), subject to termination pursuant to Section 14.2 of this Agreement and subject to Consumer’s right, in its sole judgment, to terminate this Agreement within its initial term if either (a) the Merger is not consummated due to the mutual agreement of the parties thereto or (b) the Merger does not occur prior to December 31, 2000 (“Term”).
 Election of such termination shall be made by written notice to Seller at least thirty (30) days prior to the effective date of such termination.
+Upon expiration of the Primary Term, at Consumer option, this Agreement may be extended year to year thereafter upon 60 days written notice to Seller prior to the expiration of the Primary Term or any subsequent year term thereafter, up to a total Term of ten (10) years from the date of initial service.
+For the purposes of this Agreement, the Merger shall be deemed to have occurred upon [approval of the Merger by the NMPRC.]
 Termination shall not affect Consumer’s obligation to pay the Minimum Monthly Bill provided for in Article V during the period before which the notice becomes effective.
-In the event of discontinuance of service by the Consumer within or without the initial Term but without the required notice or a suspension of service or termination of the Agreement by the Seller pursuant to Article VIII or Section 11.2, the Consumer shall pay the Minimum Monthly bill provided for in Article V following Consumer’s discontinuance of service or such suspension or termination for the Term.
+In the event of discontinuance of service by the Consumer within or outside of the Primary Term but without the required notice or a suspension of service or termination of the Agreement by the Seller pursuant to Article VIII or Section 11.2, the Consumer shall pay the Minimum Monthly bill provided for in Article V following Consumer’s discontinuance of service or such suspension or termination for the Term.

-3.1 The Parties may negotiate and reach an agreement for an execution of the Term.

-ARTICLE IV
+ARTICLE V

 USE OF SERVICE

-4.0 Insofar as practicable, at all times the Consumer shall keep each of the phases balanced and shall so construct, operate and maintain equipment and facilities on its side of the Point of Delivery so as not to affect service and voltage to other consumers served by Seller or Plains.
+5.0 Insofar as practicable, at all times the Consumer shall keep each of the phases balanced and shall so construct, operate and maintain equipment and facilities on its side of the Point of Delivery so as not to affect service and voltage to other consumers served by Seller or Plains.
 The Consumer shall not operate any equipment in a manner which will cause voltage disturbances elsewhere on Seller’s or Plains’ systems, unless such operation has been approved by Seller and Plains.
 The Consumer shall follow applicable standards, including IEEE 519, to minimize the total harmonic distortion created by operating and maintaining equipment and facilities on its side of the Point of Delivery.
 All resolutions to harmonic content above the standard values shall be the responsibility of the Consumer to immediately clear from the system.
 Under no circumstances shall voltage fluctuations caused by Consumer’s operations exceed plus or minus five percent (5%) of normal voltage during normal operation.
 Fluctuations up to plus or minus five percent (5%) are permissible only when necessary when starting motors after a shutdown, and shall be of short duration and be limited to off-peak hours and scheduled by agreement with the Seller.
 The Consumer shall provide equipment to measure three-phase voltage fluctuation and power quality.
 The point of measurement for these quantities shall be the low side (24.9kV) of the Consumer’s transformer, where three phase potential and current transformers are available.
+Seller acknowledges that the Consumer designed, constructed, and installed the Transmission Line, Substation, and the Meter in accordance with the specifications provided by Plain's to Enron Engineering & Construction Company and that agrees that such specifications meet all the requirements set forth in this Section 4.0.